BUSINESS IN LITHUANIA

 • other legislation governing accounting and financial statements.

-An employed accountant or a company providing accounting services is responsible for accuracy of accounting entries.
+An employed accountant or a company providing accounting services is responsible for the accuracy of accounting entries.
 It is important to note that all accounting records shall be supported by accounting documents (invoices, cheques, etc.).
-In addition, there are regulations that require specific documentation to be archived from 10 to 50 years.
+In addition, there are regulations that require specific documentation to be archived for 10 to 50 years.
 Therefore, having a reliable and experienced accountant is an essential part of any business.

 Contact one of our experienced accountants for more details related to accounting processes in Lithuania.